Programme: Thursday 2 July 2026

 11.15 - 12.15pm

-The talk explores issues relating to the extent to which our memories provide a valid and fixed view of our past.
+The talk explores the extent to which our memories provide a valid and fixed view of our past.

 The sound of Welsh